-The CY7C1411BV18, CY7C1426BV18, CY7C1413BV18, and CY7C1415BV18 are 1.8V Synchronous Pipelined SRAMs, equipped with QDRTM-II architecture.
-QDR-II architecture consists of two separate ports to access the memory array.
-The read port has dedicated data outputs to support the read operations and the write port has dedicated data inputs to support the write operations.
-QDR-II architecture has separate data inputs and data outputs to completely eliminate the need to "turn-around" the data bus required with common IO devices.
-Access to each port is through a common address bus.
+The CY7C1511V18, CY7C1526V18, CY7C1513V18, and CY7C1515V18 are 1.8V Synchronous Pipelined SRAMs, equipped with QDRTM-II architecture.
+QDR-II architecture consists of two separate ports: the read port and the write port to access the memory array.
+The read port has dedicated data outputs to support read operations and the write port has dedicated data inputs to support write operations.
+QDR-II architecture has separate data inputs and data outputs to completely eliminate the need to "turn-around" the data bus that exists with common IO devices.
+Each port can be accessed through a common address bus.
 Addresses for read and write addresses are latched on alternate rising edges of the input (K) clock.
 Accesses to the QDR-II read and write ports are completely independent of one another.
-To maximize data throughput, read and write ports are equipped with DDR interfaces.
-Each address location is associated with four 8-bit words (CY7C1411BV18), 9-bit (CY7C1426BV18), 18-bit words (CY7C1413BV18), or 36-bit words (CY7C1415BV18) that burst sequentially into or out of the device.
-Because data can be transferred into and out of the device on every rising edge of both input clocks (K and $\overline{K}$ and C and $\overline{C}$ ), memory bandwidth is maximized while simplifying system design by eliminating bus "turn-arounds."
+To maximize data throughput, both read and write ports are equipped with DDR interfaces.
+Each address location is associated with four 8-bit words (CY7C1511V18), 9-bit words (CY7C1526V18), 18-bit words (CY7C1513V18), or 36-bit words (CY7C1515V18) that burst sequentially into or out of the device.
+Because data can be transferred into and out of the device on every rising edge of both input clocks (K and $\overline{K}$ and C and $\overline{C}$ ), memory bandwidth is maximized while simplifying system design by eliminating "turn-arounds".